JordanMagnuson/Ms-Lojka/readme.txt

 Note: the libraries and assets used may be covered by their own licenses.
 Please see the credits, and libraries in question for more information.

-I'm afraid the code is not very well commented.
+I'm afraid the code is not very well commented, and involves several hacks.
 For additional context regarding some of the challenges I faced with Twine and SugarCube (specifically with getting the various typing effects that I wanted to work), and some of the solutions I came up with,  see my Twine forum posts from March and April, 2016: http://twinery.org/forum/profile/discussions/312/JordanMagnuson

 ------------------------------------------------------------------------